Religion and Race On the Origins of Thanksgiving

-In 1517 Martin Luther challenged the supremacy of the Catholic Church, setting off the Reformation with major upheavals, new religious sects and disastrous wars.
-In 1534 Henry VIII formed separated the Anglican Church from Catholicism furthering religious disruption in England.
-The Puritans were a group that thought the Anglican Church needed to be further purified from its Catholic roots.
-The among the Puritans were several bound to make history, including William Brewster, William Bradford and John Smyth.
-The Puritans were persecuted for their beliefs and some were imprisoned in the early 1600’s.
+In 1517 Martin Luther challenged the supremacy of the Catholic Church, setting off the Reformation with major religious upheavals that lead to division and disastrous wars.
+In 1534 Henry VIII separated the Anglican Church from Catholicism broadening religious disruption in England.
+One group that thought the Anglican Church needed to be purified of its Catholic roots.
+The Puritans as they became known were persecuted and some were imprisoned in the early 1600’s, including some destined to make history; William Brewster, William Bradford and John Smyth.

-In the next sixteen years later many more Pilgrims came to Massachusetts creating strife with the native Americans.
-The Pilgrims also brought Old World diseases that killed off much of the local Pequot Indian tribe.
-By 1636 the Pequot population had collapsed from an estimate 8,000 to just 1,500.
-Then strife broke into open warfare that ended in 1637 with the killing of 400 to 700 Pequot at the Mystic massacre.
+In the next sixteen years many more Pilgrims came to Massachusetts creating strife with the native Americans.
+The Pilgrims brought Old World diseases that killed off much of the local Pequot Indian tribe.
+By 1636 the Pequot population had collapsed from an estimated 8,000 to just 1,500.
+Then strife broke into open warfare that ended with the killing of 400 to 700 Pequot at a battle known as the Mystic Massacre.
 Afterwards a bounty of 20 shillings was put on every Indian scalp, and 40 shillings for every captured Indian.
-Hundreds more were captured and sold into slavery in the West Indies.
+Many Indians were scalped and hundreds more were captured and sold into slavery in the West Indies.

 In 1637 the good Christian Governor of Massachusetts Bay, John Winthrop proclaimed the first official “Thanksgiving.”
-For the next 100 years, every Thanksgiving Day ordained by a Massachusetts’s Governor was proclaimed to honor this bloody victory, thanking God that the battle had been won.
+For the next 100 years, every Thanksgiving Day ordained by a Massachusetts’s Governor was proclaimed to honor the Mystic Massacre, thanking God that the battle had been won.
 It read, “This day forth shall be a day of celebration and thanksgiving for subduing the Pequots.”